Legal Health Checks for Individuals

-With the range of legal services on offer, deciding exactly what you need can sometimes be daunting.
+With the range of legal health checks for individuals on offer, deciding exactly what you need can sometimes be daunting, or even confusing.
 Keebles have created a simple checklist to help you identify when you might need to consult a specialist.

 - Do you have a will?

 - Have you reviewed and updated your will in the last four years?

 - Is the potential value of your estate above the inheritance tax threshold?

 - Have you made legal arrangements for someone else to look after your affairs should the need arise?

 - If the property is held, have you considered the legal implications:

 - As tenants in common